hexxone/wasc-worker/README.md

 is a custom fork of:
 ## [wasm-worker](https://github.com/mbasso/wasm-worker)

+### specifically designed for AssemblyScript & TypeScript.

-#### Please see Authors and Copyright below!
+#### Please see below for the original Author(s) and Copyright!

-## Build AssemblyScript modules and use them in Workers
+## How to build AssemblyScript modules and use them in Workers

 This repository includes a WebPack Plugin called "WascBuilderPlugin" for compiling AssemblyScript (a Typescript-variant) to WebAssembly modules. => Usage => Compiling

 At the same time, it can be used to load and run the module in a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers). => Usage => Running

-This repo mainly targets browser environments, because it uses the [worker_loader](https://github.com/webpack-contrib/worker-loader).
-Anything else has not been tested.
+Main target are browser environments.

 ## Install